Rob12312368/SelfHostWebsite/README.md

    - Self-hosting means exposing your service to the public to some extent, so having cloudflare filters incoming requests is a great idea.
 Though it is not perfect (nothing is perfect in this world haha), it can protect your device to a certain level.

 ## Process
-### 1. Doman Name
+### 1. Domain Name
-In order to use domain name to find your website instead of your IP, you need to buy one from a domain registrar.
+In order to use a domain name to find your website instead of your IP, you need to buy one from a domain registrar.
-- If the domain name is bought from cloudflare, then you are done with this part.
+- If the domain name is bought from cloudflare, then you can skip to nslookup.
 - If not, you need to add cloudflare's nameserver to your domain regiestrar's nameserver.
 This is to tell your domain registrar to direct the incoming request to cloudflare so that cloudflare can filter out malicious connection and direct the request to your site.
 Usually, the registrar has a friendly GUI for you to set this up.
 - To check if your nameserver is set up successfully, type `nslookup yourDomainName`.
 You may see something similar to the following
   ```